 In order to have a valid self-defense claim you must have acted under the reasonable presumption that you or the person you were protecting were facing imminent threat of harm.
 Self-defense overcomes whatever the attacker's intent was at the time of the attack, the only thing that matters is how you perceived the situation.
 If you were in fear for your life or the life of another and this fear was reasonable under the circumstances then you should contact Monder Law Group.
 Our flight or fight experts will be able to describe the physiological responses that caused your body to involuntarily react when you were threatened or attacked.

 If you have been charged with battery in San Diego and you think the evidence against you is week and does not amount to the PC 242 charges, then the best approach would be to start preparing for trial early in your case.
-This means contact experienced criminal defense attorney Vik Monder now at 619-405-0063.
+This means contact experienced criminal lawyer in san diego Vik Monder now at 619-405-0063.
 If you were falsely accused or witnesses are exaggerating, then we will use the police report to find the inconsistencies and cross the witnesses on their statements.
 If you were not the first aggressor then we will use the police report to go over the pictures of the injuries to strengthen your self-defense claim.
 There are many strategies for different situations the key to a successful outcome in a battery case is to take control of your case early on!